Twisted homological stability for configuration spaces: A twisted Serre spectral sequence

-A covariant (resp.\ contravariant) functor $\Delta(Y)\to\mathsf{Ab}$ is a \emph{coefficient system} for homology (resp.\ cohomology); it is a \emph{local coefficient system} if it factors up to natural isomorphism through $v_Y$. \end{defn} The functor $v_Y\colon\Delta(Y)\to\pi(Y)$ encapsulates most of the combinatorics needed to define (co)homology with local coefficients.
-The definition makes sense for any (not necessarily local) coefficient system, but it is only homotopy-invariant for local coefficient systems. \begin{defn}[Homology] Given a space $Y$ and coefficient system $M\colon\Delta(Y)\to\mathsf{Ab}$, the homology $H_*(Y;M)$ is the homology of the chain complex $C_*(\Delta(Y);M)$:
+A \emph{coefficient system} for homology (resp.\ cohomology) is a covariant (resp.\ contravariant) functor $\Delta(Y) \to R\text{-mod}$.
+It is a \emph{local coefficient system} if it factors up to natural isomorphism through $v_Y$.
+Homology and cohomology of spaces with local coefficients are then functors